curl/curl/docs/INTERNALS.md

    The protocol-specific functions of course deal with protocol-specific negotiations and setup.
-When they are ready to start the actual file transfer they call the `Curl_setup_transfer()` function (in `lib/transfer.c`) to setup the transfer and returns.
+When they are ready to start the actual file transfer they call the `Curl_setup_transfer()` function (in `lib/transfer.c`) to setup the transfer and return.

    If this DO function fails and the connection is being re-used, libcurl will then close this connection, setup a new connection and re-issue the DO